satishkumar-yadav/satishkumar-yadav/README.md

 # 💫 About Me:

+I’m a final-year B.Tech CSE student (2025) from NSIT Bihta with hands-on experience in Java development and web technologies like JSP/Servlet, JDBC, and MySQL.
+I’ve built and deployed a full-stack **College Management System** using Java Swing (desktop), JSP/Servlet (web), and AWS EC2 for cloud deployment.
+I’ve also completed internships in Android App Development and Machine Learning, and constantly upskill through projects and problem-solving in Java DSA.
+🔧 Skills: Java, JDBC, JSP, Servlet, MySQL, HTML, CSS, Git, GitHub, AWS EC2
+📦 GitHub: github.com/yourusername
+📬 Open to backend developer roles and internships

 🔭 **I’m currently working on:** CollegePro- College Management System<br>- 🌱 **I’m currently learning:** Full Stack Development<br>- 👯 **I’m looking to collaborate on:** Enter your project name and info<br>- 🤔 **I’m looking for help with:** Your project here<br>- 💬 **Ask me about:** Collaboration, Tech Support<br>- 📫 **How to reach me:** Enter your email here<br>- 😄 **Pronouns:** Satish<br>- ⚡ **Fun fact:** I Love Tech and Tech Love Me

 ## 🌐 Deployed Projects: